Matthias Corvinus: War for Austria (1479–1487)

 Emperor Frederick persuaded six of the seven Prince-electors of the Holy Roman Empire to proclaim his son Maximilian King of the Romans on 16 February 1486.
-The Emperor, however, had failed to invite the King of Bohemiaeither Matthias or Vladislaus Jagiellonto the assembly.
+The Emperor, however, had failed to invite the King of Bohemia, either Matthias or Vladislaus Jagiellon, to the assembly.
 In an attempt to prevail on Vladislaus to protest, Matthias invited him to a personal meeting.
 Although they formed an alliance in Jihlava in September, the Estates of Bohemia refused to confirm it and Vladislaus recognized Maximilian's election.

 In the meantime Matthias continued his war against the Emperor.
 The "Black Army" seized several towns in Lower Austria, including Laa an der Thaya, and Stein in 1485 and 1486.
-He set up his chancery for Lower Austria in 1486 but he never introduced a separate seal for this realm.
+He set up his chancery for Lower Austria in 1486, but he never introduced a separate seal for this realm.
 Matthias assumed the title of Duke of Austria at the Diet of the Lower Austrian Estates in Ebenfurth in 1487.
 He appointed Stephen Zápolya captain-general, Urban Nagylucsei administrator of the Archdiocese of Vienna, and entrusted the defence of the occupied towns and forts to Hungarian and Bohemian captains, but otherwise continued to employ Emperor Frederick's officials who accepted his rule.
 Wiener Neustadt, the last town resisting Matthias in Lower Austria, fell to him on 17 August 1487.

 He started negotiations with Duke Albert III of Saxony, who arrived at the head of the imperial army to fight for Emperor Frederick III.
-They signed a six-month armistice in Sankt Pölten on 16 December, which ended the war.
-Matthias offered Emperor Frederick and his son prince Maximilian, the return of Austrian provinces and Vienna, if they would renounce the treaty of 1463 and accept Matthias as Frederic's designated heir and probable the inheritor of the title of Holy Roman Emperor.
+They signed a six-month armistice in Sankt Pölten on 16 December 1487, which ended the war.
+Matthias offered Emperor Frederick and his son prince Maximilian, the return of Austrian provinces and Vienna, if they would renounce the treaty of 1463 and accept Matthias as Frederick's designated heir and probable the inheritor of the title of Holy Roman Emperor.
 Before this was settled though, Matthias died in Vienna in 1490.

+King Matthias was happy to be described as "the second Attila".
+The Chronica Hungarorum by Johannes Thuróczy published in 1488, set the goal of glorifying Attila, which was undeservedly neglected, moreover, he introduced the famous "Scourge of God" characterization to the later Hungarian writers, because the earlier chronicles remained hidden for a long time.
+Thuróczy worked hard to endear Attila, the Hun king with an effort far surpassing his predecessor chroniclers.
+He made Attila a model for his victorious ruler, King Matthias who had Attila's abilities, with this he almost brought "the hammer of the world" to life.